Anslem27/snooper/README.md

 ---

-_Track your Discord activity and share it with friends.
-Let's get started by setting up your Discord account.!_
+_Check your Discord activity and check on your friend's as well.!_